paulfioravanti/presentations/runtime_i18n_in_elm/runtime_i18n_in_elm.md

 ```

 ^
-By the way, there is no particular reason behind the "elm-i18n-example-language" named key; it could have been named anything, but I think it is best to have it as unique as possible, since many different applications will likely be making use of localStorage
+By the way, there is no particular reason behind the "elm-i18n-example-language" named key; it could have been named anything, but I think it is best to have it as unique as possible, since many different applications could also make use of localStorage.

 ---